TTelkdotcom/TTelkdotcom/README.md

 - 👋 Hi, I’m Linus
-- 👀 I’m interested in Web development and design
+- 👀 I’m interested in web development and web design
-- 🌱 I’m currently learning PHP, Bootstrap, Tailwind, AJAX and jQuery
+- 🌱 I’m currently learning PHP, Vue, Tailwind and AJAX
 - 🚧 I'm currently working on my personal blog and some as of now secret projects
-- 📫 You can reach me on Twitter at @linusjklett
+- 📫 You can reach me on Twitter @linusjklett